rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
-Next, I needed to edit the inputs.conf file that I had just created.
-I did so by running notepad as administrator: <br/><br />
+Next, I needed to edit the inputs of the conf file that I had just created.
+I did so by running Notepad as an administrator: <br/><br />
 <img src="https://i.imgur.com/crvWcMz.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
 At the bottom of the file, I added these three lines.
-Essentially, these lines tell the forwarder to collect windows security events and file them under the dooley-ad index: <br/><br />
+Essentially, these lines tell the forwarder to collect Windows security events and file them under the dooley-ad index: <br/><br />
 <img src="https://i.imgur.com/V2iN5QJ.png" alt="Homelab Steps">
 <br />
 <br />